Christianity: Eastern Orthodox Church

 The Eastern Orthodox Church consists of those churches in communion with the patriarchal sees of the East, such as the Ecumenical Patriarch of Constantinople.
 Like the Catholic Church, the Eastern Orthodox Church also traces its heritage to the foundation of Christianity through apostolic succession and has an episcopal structure, though the autonomy of its component parts is emphasized, and most of them are national churches.

 Eastern Orthodox theology is based on holy tradition which incorporates the dogmatic decrees of the seven Ecumenical Councils, the Scriptures, and the teaching of the Church Fathers.
 The church teaches that it is the one, holy, catholic and apostolic church established by Jesus Christ in his Great Commission, and that its bishops are the successors of Christ's apostles.
 It maintains that it practises the original Christian faith, as passed down by holy tradition.
 Its patriarchates, reminiscent of the pentarchy, and other autocephalous and autonomous churches reflect a variety of hierarchical organisation.
-It recognises seven major sacraments, of which the Eucharist is the principal one, celebrated liturgically in synaxis.
+It recognizes seven major sacraments, of which the Eucharist is the principal one, celebrated liturgically in synaxis.
 The church teaches that through consecration invoked by a priest, the sacrificial bread and wine become the body and blood of Christ.
-The Virgin Mary is venerated in the Eastern Orthodox Church as the God-bearer, honoured in devotions.
+The Virgin Mary is venerated in the Eastern Orthodox Church as the Theotokos, meaning God-bearer, and is honoured in devotions.

-Eastern Orthodoxy is the second largest single denomination in Christianity, with an estimated 230 million adherents, although Protestants collectively outnumber them, substantially.
+Eastern Orthodoxy is the second largest single denomination in Christianity, with an estimated 300 million adherents, although Protestants collectively outnumber them, substantially.
 As one of the oldest surviving religious institutions in the world, the Eastern Orthodox Church has played a prominent role in the history and culture of Eastern and Southeastern Europe, the Caucasus, and the Near East.
 The majority of Eastern Orthodox Christians live mainly in Southeast and Eastern Europe, Cyprus, Georgia, and parts of the Caucasus region, Siberia, and the Russian Far East.
 Over half of Eastern Orthodox Christians follow the Russian Orthodox Church, while the vast majority live within Russia.
 There are also communities in the former Byzantine regions of Africa, the Eastern Mediterranean, and in the Middle East.
 Eastern Orthodox communities are also present in many other parts of the world, particularly North America, Western Europe, and Australia, formed through diaspora, conversions, and missionary activity.